dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 ## Conclusion

-DuckDB's windowing implementation uses a variety of techniques to speed up what can be the slowest part of an analytic query.
+dataminer's windowing implementation uses a variety of techniques to speed up what can be the slowest part of an analytic query.
 It is well integrated with the sorting subsystem and the aggregate function architecture, which makes expressing advanced moving aggregates both natural and efficient.